Aaron-G-Sanchez/Ear-Training-Game/README.md

 ## **_Getting Started_**

-Launch the webpage and scroll to the start screen where you can pick what game mode you want to play [here]().

-Press the start button to start the game!
-Once the countdown begins, you will here a frequency that you need to try and identify.
+Launch the site and press the start button to begin the game!
+Once the countdown begins, you will hear a frequency that you need to try and identify.
+Once you answer it correctly, you will get a new frequency to indenitfy and continue until you reach the end.

 A Trello board was used to keep track of development progress and can be viewed [here](https://trello.com/invite/b/44bmat3h/4f33f2bfa3a9ecf55451d23361ee4830/pitch-and-frequency-ear-training-game).